 This was Day 3 of The Great Spray Sunscreen Rash of 2015, and it stuck around for almost a week, despite a strong prescription antihistamine.
 Poor guy, right?
 His eyes were practically swollen shut on a few of those days.

 Turns out the spray had a few chemical sunscreens in it, and my son’s face did not approve of that juncture.
 At all.

 Back to the drawing board.
 Knowing that my skin has always responded well to Zinc Oxide and Titanium Dioxide (physical sunblocks), I cut out any option that included chemical sunscreens.

 I think this is a good time to point out that chemical sunscreens work well for many people.
 If you wear a chemical sunscreen and it doesn’t produce an allergic reaction, by all means, continue to wear it.
 There are reports that chemical sunscreens can cause harm, but I’ll let you make that decision.
 However, this post is really meant for those of us who can’t tolerate the chemicals on our skin.

-And while we’re talking Beautycounter, here’s my no-fail, go-to, daily Beautycounter face.
+Love these sunscreens from Beautycounter, and while we’re talking Beautycounter, here’s my a no-fail, daily Beautycounter face.

 So, there you go.
-A sunscreen post that morphed into a everyday look tutorial with a side of Game of Thrones.
+A sunscreen post that morphed into an everyday look tutorial with a side of Game of Thrones.
 Multi-tasking FTW.